kyle-ssg/reanimated-reproduction/README.md

     "react-autocomplete": "^1.8.1", for a suitable autocomplete
     "react-autolinker": "^1.0.7", converting @ # etc to html
     "react-json-tree": "^0.11.2", debugging json in UI

+## E2E
+- To run e2e locally run ``npm run test:e2e``
+- Make sure you have an env file at the root of the repository that has login credentials, or set them via env variables.
+- If there is a CI image that has java/chrome installed you can run ``npm run test:e2e:prod``